Shadowverse: Worlds Beyond

 Cost: High

-- A Mid-Range Deck that excels at building a board.
+- A Mid-Range Deck that specializes in establishing a Field.

 Combo